mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 ## Configuration and dependencies

 You will need to install Config::AutoConf and Path::Tiny to be able to run the Makefile.PL.

-While this distribution is shipped using Dist::Zilla, you do not need to install it or use it for testing.
+    $ cpan Config::AutoConf Path::Tiny

 To configure:

-    $ cpan Config::AutoConf Path::Tiny
     $ perl Makefile.PL

 The output will highlight any missing dependencies.
 Install those with the `cpan` client.

     $ cpan [list of dependencies]

+You may also use `cpan` to install the current stable MongoDB driver with `cpan MongoDB`, which should pick up most of the dependencies you will need automatically.

 ## Building and testing